kluchey/OMG/pages/oof.md

-- #definiton The sound made when s
+- #definiton The sound made when something, which should have gone well, actually goes horribly wrong.